 The benefits of retargeting far outweigh the costs because it often leads to higher click-through rates and lower cost-per-clicks.
 Here are some of the main advantages of implementing a retargeting strategy:

 - Greater engagement.
-You know who your users are.
+You know who your target users are.
 Now you’re able to create tailor-made ads for them.
 People who have shown interest in what you are offering and have previously visited your site are more likely to engage with your retargeting ads.

 - Increased conversions.
 With a heightened sense of brand recall from being familiar with your brand, your ads serve as a reminder of the benefits provided by your product or service.
 Focusing on these users who have shown user intent is a crucial step to turning that lead into a sale.

-An essential element to ensure your retargeting efforts are working is creating highlyed ads and dedicated landing pages.
+An essential element to ensure your retargeting efforts are working is creating highly targeted ads and dedicated landing pages.
 More often than not, we see very well-designed retargeting ads, but they redirect the user to the business’ homepage.
 They can grab your attention and entice you to click, but fail when it comes to execution.

 Now, if you put yourself in your customer’s shoes, you’re probably confused and maybe a little frustrated since you’re not seeing what you were expecting.
 You’ll probably leave and never come back.